PayEx/PayEx.EPi.Commerce.Payment/readme.md

 ## Installing the PayEx payment provider ##

 1. Download the EPiServer.Business.Commerce.Payment.PayEx package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
-The package must be added to both your Web project and your Commerce Manager.
+Add the package to your **Web project**.

+2. Download the EPiServer.Business.Commerce.Payment.PayEx.CommerceManager package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
+Add the package to your **Commerce Manager project**.

 2. TODO: Fill in PayEx account details in module settings
 3. TODO:Create PayExPayment meta klasse